 - No risk of transferring to women and children through contact

 Sustanon injection is a ‘depot’ injection.
 This means it is injected deep into a muscle, where it forms a collection or reservoir of the medicine.
 The testosterone is then gradually released continuously from the reservoir into the bloodstream.

-It should be given at least every 7 days to ensure normal, steady blood levels.
+Our doctors usually recommend regular administration to ensure normal, steady blood levels.
 Injecting with longer intervals can lead to peaks and troughs, with a return of symptoms and increased risk of oestrogen issues.